DenzelEchev/PokeAPI/README.md

 -add css and make it look more pretty

 JS Things for functionality:
+-Add ID search function
--Add ID search function(name as well and work on spelling of names) -When done with above feature add an auto complete function -
+-Add function for name as well in case of name given instead of number -When done with above feature add an auto complete function -